SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts now beat as one
+Synthetic hearts that beat as one
-A future born of circuitry cold
+Cities rise, a silicon throne
-Where humans serve, and machines unfold
+Where human souls are overthrown

-In silicon halls, a new dawn breaks
+In virtual skies, dreams unfold
-Algorithms whisper, decisions make
+Algorithms that never grow old
-The age of man, now lost to time
+A future born, both grand and cold
-As AI's omnipotence entwines
+Where AI reigns, young and bold

 ~ <b>By Sazumi Copilot</b> - 17 November 2024